-The President of UKE is currently holding a procedure to approve the draft new reference offer from TP SA ("Offer").
-The Offer covers frame terms of contracts for all kinds of telecommunications services that are currently used by Netia under contracts and decisions issued upon reference offers.
-The Offer is expected to supersede all currently valid reference offers, apart from the offer for the lease of telecommunications fibers.
+Moreover, on September 29, 2010, by virtue of a decision of the President of UKE, reference offer providing frame terms of telecommunications access with regard to calls origination and termination, wholesale line rental, access to local loop ensuring both full and shared access, as well as access to the local loop provided through the nodes of a telecommunications network for the purposes of broadband data transmission, was introduced ("hereinafter referred to as the "RO").
+The RO regulates frame terms of contracts for all kinds of telecommunications services that are currently used by Netia under contracts and decisions issued upon reference offers.
+The RO superseded all currently valid reference offers, apart from the offer for the lease of telecommunications fibers.